Ryan1729/er/design/Readme.md

 er (short for executable runner)
     I like this one.
 You go to run something and you tell the computer `er` and then you say what you want to run.

+## Bare minimum features

+* ability to type executable names and arguments, and execute that command.
+* ability to halt spawned processes.
+Preferably with a keyboard shortcut.
+* ability to see output of executed programs
+* command history for the current session
+* ability to copy text from the window
+* ability to paste text into the command prompt

 ## Extra Features

-I'll also want to be able to sequence commands together.
+* I'll also want to be able to sequence commands together.
 The bash `&&`, `||` and `;` notation seem as good as any.
 Also, many executables will want to be bash compatible, so they are unlikely to require input containing those characters.
+* command history that is saved to disk on close
+* command history that is automatically saved to disk periodically